Latest Pastor’s Messages

 Today, more than ever, Christ invites us to live with joy, enthusiasm and love.
 May the joy of knowing that Christ has risen be a motivation to continue to live with enthusiasm the faith he has given us with his resurrection.

 May the Lord, by the grace of his Resurrection, teach us to practice more faith, hope and charity with whom we meet on our journey of life.

 May the Lord Jesus who has Risen bless each one of you!
 Alleluia, alleluia!
 Happy Easter!

 Fr.
-Homero Sánchez, OSA – Administrator of St. Rita of Cascia Parish
+Homero Sánchez, OSA – Pastor of St. Rita of Cascia Parish